Skip to content

 How much does Coda cost?

-Pricing verified at coda.io/pricing on 2026-05-24.
-Coda raised its Team tier pricing in 2024; the Pro tier at $10 is the recommended entry point for most paying teams.
+Pricing verified at coda.io/pricing on 2026-05-26.
+Coda charges only for Doc Makers — Editors and Viewers are always free.
+The prices above are monthly; paying annually saves 15%.
+The Pro tier at $10 per Doc Maker is the recommended entry point for most paying teams.

 How we evaluated Coda